Skip to content

-Tobacco and Nicotine Poisoning
+Tobacco and nicotine poisoning

 Tobacco is obtained from plants of the genus Nicotania.
 It contains the chemical nicotine, which is addictive.
 Smoking or chewing tobacco can cause cancer, heart and lung disease, stroke, and diabetes, among other medical conditions.
 Poisoning symptoms include vomiting, agitation, lethargy, and seizures, as well as abnormal heart rate, blood pressure, and respiration.